 - a.
-In determining the positions in an all-play-all block after all fixtures have been decided, teams shall be ranked according to the following hierarchy. - (1) Match points awarded. - (2) "Who beat whom", using the nett games where teams have met twice. - (3) If two or more teams are still equal then, for a mini-block of the equal teams: - i. match points awarded; then - ii. "who beat whom", using the nett games where teams have met twice; then - iii. nett games between the teams in the mini-block. - iv. average nett hoop and peg points per game between the teams in the mini-block. - (4) If two or more teams are still equal then they shall be ranked by their nett games in the entire block. - (5) If two or more teams are still equal then they shall be ranked by the average nett hoop and peg points per game in the entire block. - b.
-If the above measures fail to resolve the equality in ranking then lots shall be drawn by the Committee.
+In determining the positions in an all-play-all block after all fixtures have been decided, teams shall be ranked according to the following hierarchy. - (1) Match points awarded.
+(Two match points are awarded to a winning team, or one match point to each team in the event of a draw.) - (2) "Who beat whom", using the nett games where teams have met twice. - (3) Where two or more teams are still equal, then for a mini-block of the equal teams: i. match points awarded: then - ii. "who beat whom", using the nett games where teams have met twice; then - iii. nett games between the teams in the mini-block; then - iv. average nett hoop and peg points per game between the teams in the mini-block. - (4) Where two or more teams are still equal, they shall be ranked by their nett games in the entire block. - (5) Where two or more teams are still equal, they shall be ranked by their average nett hoop and peg points per game in the entire block. - b.
+Should the above measures fail to resolve the equality in ranking, lots shall be drawn by the Committee.

-13. Play-offs and Finals.
+13. Play-offs and Finals

-a.
+- a.
 After the final block positions for each of the constituent blocks have been determined, in each block the team with the highest position shall be declared the Block Winner.
-For each league and division containing more than two blocks, the League Secretary shall arrange such play-offs between the block winners as may be necessary to produce two finalists.
+For each league containing more than two blocks, the League Secretary shall arrange such play-offs between the block winners as may be necessary to produce two finalists. - b.
 Should any block winner be unable to compete in the relevant play-off match or final, the League Secretary may deem the next highest-placed available team in that block to be the block winner.
-Similarly, should a team win a play-off match and then become unable to compete in the next play-off match or final, the League Secretary may reinstate the last team beaten by the unavailable team.

-- b.
-Play-offs shall be staged at the venues of block winners, and each block that is to provide the host and "Home" club shall be determined on a rotational basis and notified to clubs.
+Similarly, should a team win a play-off match and then become unable to compete in the next play-off match or final, the League Secretary may reinstate the last team beaten by the unavailable team. - c.
+Play-offs shall be staged at the venues of block winners.
+The block that is to provide the host and "Home" club shall be determined each year on a rotational basis and notified to clubs.
 Matches may be played on any date after the block winners have been decided, by arrangement between the clubs involved, but no fewer than seven days before the scheduled date for the next round.
 The host club must offer the visiting team three dates on which the play-off match could be played.
-It is the responsibility of both clubs in each match to inform the League Secretary of the agreed date. - c.
-League and division finals shall be staged at venues (host clubs) and on dates decided by the League Secretary and notified to clubs.
-For each of the finals, the "Home" club shall be determined by the League Secretary. - d.
-For each play-off and final, the host club shall: - (1) determine the number and size of the lawns; and - (2) appoint a referee. - e.
-If, at the end of a play-off or final, the game score is 8-8 then the winning team is the one that has scored most hoops. - f.
-If the teams have scored an equal number of hoops, then the tie is to be resolved by a shoot-off. - i.
-Each team will have four shots by different players at hoop 1 from the yard line in front of hoop 1.
-Only a ball that completes running the hoop will count. - ii.
-If the scores are level after the first four shots, then the teams will play alternate shots until a winner is found. - iii.
-No player may play a second shot until all players have played at least one and no player may play a third shot until each player has played at least two etc.
+It shall be the responsibility of both clubs in each match to inform the League Secretary of the agreed date. - d.
+League finals shall be staged at venues (host clubs) and on dates decided by the League Secretary and notified to clubs.
+For each of the finals, the "Home" club shall be determined by the League Secretary. - e.
+For each play-off and final, the host club shall: - (1) determine the number and size of the courts; and - (2) appoint a referee, suitably qualified wherever possible. - f.
+Should a play-off or final match end with a game score of 8-8, the winning team shall be the one that has scored the greater number of hoop and peg points. - g.
+Where the two teams have scored an equal number of points, the tie shall be resolved by a shoot-off.
+This procedure is described fully in Rule 14.